-Lease return volume in the first quarter was up, reflecting higher lease placements in recent years.
+Lease return volume in the second quarter of 2016 was up from the prior year, reflecting higher lease placements in recent years and an increased return rate.
 The higher mix of 36-month leases returning in 2016 reflects the shift toward longer term leasing made in 2013.
-The return rate was about equal to a year ago and the prior quarter.